 - Form for delivering the exercise notice to the company when exercising a vested option.

 - Option certificate documenting the exercise price, number of options, and vesting provisions.

 Step 2: Approval of ESOP pool and rules

-The directors and shareholders approve the documents to adopt ESOP rules and the setting up of the ESOP pool.
+The directors and shareholders approve the documents to adopt ESOP rules and set up the ESOP pool.
 ESOP resolution includes:

 - Total number of options present in the ESOP pool

 - Granting options to recipients at the board’s discretion

 Step 3: Grant the options

 The draft is then sent to the board meeting to all the directors 15 days after the conclusion.
 Upon passing the board resolution, the MGT-14 form is filed with the Registrar of Companies.

 Before the general meeting, all the shareholders, auditors, and directors are notified within 21 days.
 Under the ESOP, a special resolution is passed to issue shares to the eligible employees, officers, and directors in the meeting.
 In ESOPs, there are three terms associated with giving shares to the employees.